PSModule/Invoke-ScriptAnalyzer/README.md

    Choose a path for your code to test into the `Path` input.
 This can be a directory or a file.

-2. **Choose settings**
-   Choose the type of tests to run by setting the `Settings` input.
-The options are `Module`, `SourceCode`, or `Custom`.
-The default is `Custom`.

-   The predefined settings:
-    - [`Module`](./scripts/tests/PSScriptAnalyzer/Module.Settings.psd1): Analyzes a module following PSModule standards.
-    - [`SourceCode`](./scripts/tests/PSScriptAnalyzer/SourceCode.Settings.psd1): Analyzes the source code following PSModule standards.
+2. **Configure settings file**

-    You can also create a custom settings file to customize the analysis.
+   Create a custom settings file to customize the analysis.
 The settings file is a hashtable that defines the rules to include, exclude, or customize.
 The settings file is in the format of a `.psd1` file.

+   By default, the action looks for a settings file at:
+   `${{ github.workspace }}/.github/linters/.powershell-psscriptanalyzer.psd1`

+   You can override this by setting the `SettingsFilePath` input to point to your custom settings file.

    For more info on how to create a settings file, see the [Settings Documentation](./Settings.md) file.

 3. **Run the Action**
    The tests import the settings file and use `Invoke-ScriptAnalyzer` to analyze